 - Increased risk of depression

 Having too many sugary energy drinks in a short period may also sugar crash, which will make you feel sluggish and lethargic after having too much sugar due to the spike and fall in blood sugar levels.

 Of course, as long as you stick with one can and don’t overindulge too often, Game Fuel’s sugar content shouldn’t be all that troubling.

 Does Game Fuel Use Artificial Sweeteners?

 In addition to sugar, Game Fuel also contains artificial sweeteners, namely, sucralose and acesulfame potassium,

-So, as long as you aren’t consuming too many drinks containing artificial sweeteners, having a can of Game Fuel every now and then should be perfectly fine.
+So, as long as you aren’t consuming too many drinks containing artificial sweeteners, having a can of Game Fuel now and then should be perfectly fine.